Driving skyrmions with low threshold current density in Pt/CoFeB thin film: Conclusions

 In conclusion, we have shown that skyrmions are stabilized at very low field in Pt/CoFeB/MgO heterostructures at room temperature.
 We have quantified the iDMI value for our thin films which is similar to earlier reports.
 We observe significantly lower threshold current densities to drive the skyrmions.
 Larger skyrmion velocity under shorter current pulses can be expected in similar samples.
-We believe that the work presented here may be helpful to utilize such low pinning amorphous materials for skyrmionic applications at low power consumption.
+Here, we have used a single set of optimized deposition conditions (growth pressure, deposition rate, annealing temperature) to prepare the samples.
+However, the impact of various deposition conditions on pinning potential can be investigated in the future.
+We believe that the work presented here may be helpful to utilize such low pinning materials for skyrmionic applications at low power consumption.